 Remove the blackened skin from peppers.
 Make a slit in middle and remove seeds.
 Stuff peppers with paneer bhuraji.
 Transfer them to a baking dish and bake them for 10 to 15 minutes until peppers and filling is warmed through.

 To serve, pour about half a cup of gravy on individual serving plate and top with stuffed pepper.
 Serve with a nan and/or rice.

 During month of August or September (on the fourth day of Bhadarva Sud in Hindu calendar) comes Ganesh Chaturthi.
 This year it was on September 2, 2019.
 Ganesh is the elephant-headed god of wisdom.
 The festival of Ganesh lasts for 10 days.
-His favorite food, ladoos, are made and offered to him.
+His favorite food, ladoos, are made and offered to him as prasad.
 In the region of Maharashtra, special steamed ladoos called modaks are made with rice flour, coconut and jaggery.
 In Gujarat, ladoos are made with whole wheat flour and jaggery.

 2 cups ladoo (coarse whole wheat) flour, available in Indian grocery stores.